manwar/perlweeklychallenge-club/challenge-097/abigail/README.md

 Write a script to split the binary string `$B` of size `$S` and then find the minimum number of flips required to make it all the same.

+### Notes
+We will be reading the strings from STDIN.
+The number of sections will be passed in as an option: -s SECTIONS.

+To calculate the mininim number of flips required, note that we can calculate the number of flips for each position independently;
+that is, flipping a bit at position $i doesn't influence how the number of flips required for position $j, if $i != $j.

+For each position $i, we either need to flip all the 0s to 1s, or all the 1s to 0s.
+To minimize the number of flips, we count the number of 0s in each position, and compare that with the number of 1s in that position.
+Then we take the minimum of 0s and 1s, and sum this for all positions.

+There is no need to split the input string into chunks, we can leave it as is.
+The $i-th character of the $j-th section is as position $j * $s_len + $i, where $s_len is the length of a section.

 ### Examples
 #### Example 1
 ~~~~